-A dual battery setup with an isolator, for those who don’t know, is pretty much what it sounds like: connecting two car batteries to your vehicle’s alternator while adding in an isolator of some sort to keep the batteries separate (isolated!).
+Before we get into how to install a second battery in your car or truck, maybe we should talk about WHY.
+A dual battery with an isolator, for those who don’t know, is pretty much what it sounds like: connecting two car batteries to your vehicle’s alternator while adding in an isolator of some sort to keep the batteries separate (isolated!).

-In practice this means that while you are driving around all day you are charging both batteries like normal, but when the vehicle is off the batteries are not connected and cannot see one another.
+In practice, this system means that while you are driving around all day you are charging both batteries like normal, but when the vehicle is off the batteries are not connected and cannot see one another.

 Thus allowing you to connect your accessories and electronics up to this secondary battery to use while camping without ever worrying about killing your main battery and being unable to start your vehicle the following morning.

-Amps, grounding, various gauge wires, solenoids, blah, blah, blah.
-It’s all greek to me.
+Amps, grounding, various gauge wires, wiring, voltage, solenoids, blah, blah, blah.
+It’s all Greek to me.

-So I just bit the bullet this year before setting out on the road again and made some calls to area businesses and had them set me all up.
+So I just bit the bullet this year before setting out on the road again and made some calls to area businesses and had them set me all up with a second car battery for accessories.

 In all it only cost me about $370 for them to do it, about $120 of which was the cost of labor, the rest was the parts $120 for a deep cycle marine battery (which is what you definitely want as they are designed to be discharged down to zero).

-Of course you can order super duper fancy dual battery isolators with a brain and panel readout which shows how much power remains in each battery, how much they’re charging and how much they are being drawn down.
+Of course, you can order super duper fancy dual battery isolators with a smart brain and panel readout which shows how much power remains in each battery, how much they’re charging, and how much they are being drawn down.

 But those kits run upward of hundreds of dollars themselves, and that’s without the second battery or any installation.

-Really you just need a simple kit.
-Less that can go wrong with it on the road as well.
+Really you just need a simple battery isolator kit, which also means that less that can go wrong with it on the road as well.
 Which electronics are absolutely notorious for doing.

 Reading online it never sounded too complicated–but with the grounding of the batteries and things of that nature, it was just over my head.
 So, if you’re able, definitely follow this Expedition Portal thread about a $50 isolated dual battery.